Nick Luo's Photo

 Countries I’ve Visited

-Austria, Cambodia, Canada, China, Colombia, Denmark, France, Hong Kong, Indonesia, Israel, Italy, Japan, Jordan, Mexico, Netherlands, Palestine, Peru, Philippines, Poland, Portugal, Romania, Saudi Arabia, Singapore, South Korea, Spain, Taiwan, Thailand, Tunisia, Turkey, United States, Vatican City State, Viet Nam
+Austria, Cambodia, Canada, China, Colombia, Denmark, France, Hong Kong, Indonesia, Israel, Italy, Japan, Jordan, Kazakhstan, Mexico, Netherlands, Palestine, Peru, Philippines, Poland, Portugal, Romania, Saudi Arabia, Singapore, South Korea, Spain, Taiwan, Thailand, Tunisia, Turkey, United Kingdom, United States, Uzbekistan, Vatican City State, Viet Nam

 Countries I’ve Lived In